LiterallyKaedynSchool/Digitech-2025-AS92005/README.md

 ### Overview

-This is work for my 2025 NCEA Level 1 DIGITECH class.
+This is work for my 2025 NCEA Level 1 DIGITECH class./ Completion of this version of the website has taken approximately 30 days.
+After complications with the GitHub Desktop, a new repository was made, which solved the issues I was recieving.

 ### Project Details